OpenCoreVentures/ocv-public-benefit-company/ocv-public-benefit-company-charter.md

 | 5.
 Always make it clear what software code of the Corporation is proprietary and what is being released by the Corporation as open-source code;   | To maintain transparency with the open source community.
 For example, the company may publish a release blog post which explicitly states which new features are open source and which are open core.         |
 | 6.
 Not withhold or intentionally delay the public release of security fixes created to address known security vulnerabilities to the Corporation’s open-source codebase.   | To protect the security and integrity of the open source codebase.
 For example, if there is a security fix that effects both open core and open source code, the company cannot delay the security fix to the open source code base in order to provide a premium security service to paid users.        |

-PBCs follow the same tax treatment as a C-corp.

 Licensed under the Creative Commons Attribution-ShareAlike 4.0 license